FelixDrinkall/financial-news-dataset/README.md

 # financial-news-dataset

 The following dataset contains 51,272 articles scraped from finance.yahoo.com.
 The articles were published between 2017 and 2023.
+Github repo for code is [here](https://github.com/FelixDrinkall/when_dimensionality_hurts).

 ## Load the data